Legal Solutions | USA

 How Thomson Reuters Can Help

-CLEAR online investigations software provides a solution to your compliance and regulatory needs.
+CLEAR online investigation software for AML/KYC provides a solution to your compliance and regulatory needs.
 By providing consistent, comprehensive and defensible investigative results, CLEAR can uncover weak links in a person’s history in the form of politically exposed persons, criminals, bankruptcy, high-risk business officials and other dubious entities.
 With CLEAR you can:

 Thomson Reuters is not a consumer reporting agency and none of its services or the data contained therein constitute a ‘consumer report’ as such term is defined in the Federal Fair Credit Reporting Act (FCRA), 15 U.S.C. sec.
 1681 et seq.
 The data provided to you may not be used as a factor in consumer debt collection decisioning, establishing a consumer’s eligibility for credit, insurance, employment, government benefits, or housing, or for any other purpose authorized under the FCRA.
 By accessing one of our services, you agree not to use the service or data for any purpose authorized under the FCRA or in relation to taking an adverse action relating to a consumer application.